 What type of a learner are you?
 Do you work well with a tight deadline and preset dates?
 Or would you want to prepare, assess and then fix a date with a loosely made plan and timeline?

 Hence, based on the above, decide whether you will do a backward scheduling or a forward scheduling?
 OR do you want to do it in sprints with a set of learning goals?
 Then you can use the agile principle and plan sprints and backlogs for your preparation.
 Normally a PMI ACP Study guide would have a study plan or a road map to help you firm up your plan.
-Check if the PMI ACP Study guide you are getting has that.
+Check if the PMI ACP Study plan you are getting has that.
 If not, make your own plan depending on the style of learning.

 Hence, your preparation starts with the study plan.
 Next, study the content from the PMI ACP Study guide.